bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

-* Please note that the order of the `index` and the value of the associated metadata field do NOT have to be coherent (i.e. `fa-1`,`fa-2` and `fa-3` can correspond to the `FlipAngle` of `35`, `10` and `25` degrees), and the actual values need to be stored in the corresponding metadata field of the separate JSON files.
+* Please note that the order of the `index` and the value of the associated metadata field do NOT have to be coherent (i.e. `fa-1`,`fa-2` and `fa-3` can correspond to the `FlipAngle` of `35`, `10` and `25` degrees), and the actual values need to be stored in the corresponding metadata field of the accompanying JSON files.

+* Please note that `<indexable_metadata>-<index>` is not free form.
+Updates to the specification is REQUIRED to extend the allowed key tags.

+**Important:**

-* If a filename contains more than one indexable metadata, included key tags MUST appear in alphabetical order.
+If a file name contains more than one `indexable_metadata` entity, existent key tags MUST appear in alphabetical order in the file name.
 For example:

     ```
     sub-01_echo-1_inv-1_MP2RAGE.nii.gz
     sub-01_echo-1_inv-1_MP2RAGE.json
     ```

-* Please note that `<indexable_metadata>-<index>` is not free form.
-Updates to the specification is REQUIRED to extend the allowed key tags.

 #### The `acq` entity

-If multiple anatomical images are bundled together by a `grouping suffix`, there is at least one metadata field that varies across grouped images.
-If the varying metadata field values are categorical and the label is listed in the table of available `acq-<label>` labels for a given `grouping suffix` (see below), `acq-<label>` SHOULD be included in the file name.
+If multiple anatomical images are bundled together by a `grouping suffix`, there is at least one metadata field that varies across constituent images.
+If the varying metadata field values are categorical and the label is listed in the table of available `acq` entity labels for a given `grouping suffix` (see below), `acq-<label>` SHOULD be included in the file name.

-_Table of allowed `<acq>-<label>` labels for `grouping suffixes`_
+_Table of allowed `<acq>` entity labels for `grouping suffixes`_

 | Grouping suffix | Labels           | Related metadata fields   |
 |-------------|------------------|------------------------------|